woojoo666/arcana-notes/notes6.md

 `fn: x y z => x+y+z`

-notice that we aren't using the `>=` symbol, so these are regular list items however, the `_parem_order` property will be automatically generated to follow the same order as these list items, so it's basically the same thing maybe this is the idea I had [back in May](https://www.reddit.com/r/ProgrammingLanguages/comments/8g8mru/monthly_what_are_you_working_on_how_is_it_coming/dyceran/) when I was using syntax like
+notice that we aren't using the `>=` symbol, so these are regular list items however, the `_input_order` property will be automatically generated to follow the same order as these list items, so it's basically the same thing maybe this is the idea I had [back in May](https://www.reddit.com/r/ProgrammingLanguages/comments/8g8mru/monthly_what_are_you_working_on_how_is_it_coming/dyceran/) when I was using syntax like

 sum: